tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Tendermint rotates through the validator set, i.e. block proposers, in a weighted round-robin fashion.
 The more stake that a validator has delegated to them, the more weight that they have, and the proportionally more times they will be elected as leaders.

-Critics have argued that Tenderloin is not decentralized, and one can distinguish and target leadership, launching a DDoS attack against them , sniffling the progression of the chain.
+Critics have argued that Tendermint is not decentralized, and one can distinguish and target leadership, launching a DDoS attack against them , sniffling the progression of the chain.
 Although Sentry Architecture in Tendermint has been implemented, the argument on the degree of decentralization is still questionable.

 ## Permissionless Block Chains